dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 MessageHandler([Filters.audio, Filters.video], your_callback)
 ```
 ## Combine filters using bitwise operators
-Instead you can now combine filters using bitwise operators like below.
-(The pipe ( `|` ) character means OR, so the below is equalivant to the above example using a list).
+Instead, you can now combine filters using bitwise operators like below.
+(The pipe ( `|` ) character means OR, so the below is equivalent to the above example using a list).
 ``` python
 # Handle messages that contain EITHER audio or video
 MessageHandler(Filters.audio | Filters.video, your_callback)